Wordpress-Development/official-flowershop/README.md

 Again, it is important to notice that if you already have a running WordPress site, (you have posts and pages you wish to keep) do not install the sample data files as they may replace your current data.

+a. **Import Wordpress Sample Data**
-1. In your admin panel go to "Tools > Import > WordPress" Import this file "official-flowershop.wordpress.(date-is-here).xml" **Notice:** Make sure you select "Download and import file attachments" when importing, to import all media.
+In your admin panel go to "Tools > Import > WordPress" Import this file "official-flowershop.wordpress.(date-is-here).xml" **Notice:** Make sure you select "Download and import file attachments" when importing, to import all media.
+Also, the import may take a couple of minutes.

+b. **Import Widgets**
-2. In your admin panel go to "Apperance > Widgets" and delete all default widgets that are currently positioned on any of widgets area.
+In your admin panel go to "Apperance > Widgets" and delete all default widgets that are currently positioned on any of widgets area.
 Go to "Tools > Widget Importer & Exporter" and From the Import option upload this file "official-flowershop.widgets.(date-is-here).wie".

+c. **Import Smart Slider 3 Sample Data**
-3. In your admin panel go to "Smart Slider" and find the "Import slider from different sources" and upload this file "Smart-Slider.(date-is-here).ss3"
+In your admin panel go to "Smart Slider" and find the "Import slider from different sources" and upload this file "Smart-Slider.(date-is-here).ss3"

 #### Step 5